FunkinModdingPlus/ModdingPlus/USER-README.txt

     "
     Also add a Lunchbox.ogg if you want dialog sound To apply these cutscenes:
-    Open a song
+    Open a song in normal mode (important!)
     Hit the '7' key
-    go to the song tab
+    go to the char tab
-    Click on the drop down that says something like 'senpai'.
-    Select your custom stage.
+    Click on the third text field from the top on the right Enter the name of your custom cutscene
+    Go to the Song tab
-    Hit save and save the json.
-Remember difficulty prefixes!
+    Hit save and save the json. (easy and hard modes use the cutscenes from normal mode, so no need to repeat the process for them) Custom UI:
-  Custom UI:
     You can now add custom ui!
     Go to assets/images/custom_ui/ui_packs